buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/Types/IfcActuatorTypeEnum.md

 # IfcActuatorTypeEnum

-The _IfcActuatorTypeEnum_ defines the range of different types of actuator that can be specified.
+The _IfcActuatorTypeEnum_ defines the range of different types of actuator that can be specified.<!-- end of definition -->

 > HISTORY New enumeration in IFC2.0

 ## Items